Falafel Stuffed Peppers

 Vegetable Broth Concentrate

 Before starting, preheat the broiler to high.
 Wash and dry all produce.
-Add ⅔ cup water, broth concentrate and 1 tbsp butter (dbl both for 4 ppl) to a medium pot.
+Add ⅔ cup water, 1 tbsp butter, 1/4 tsp salt (dbl all for 4 ppl) and broth concentrate to a medium pot.
 Cover and bring to a boil over high heat.
 Once boiling, remove the pot from heat, then add couscous.
 Stir to combine.
 Cover and let stand for 5 min.

-Carefully remove peppers from the oven and flip cut-side up.
+Carefully remove peppers from the oven, then flip peppers cut-side up.
 Divide falafel mixture between pepper halves, then crumble remaining feta over top.
 Return stuffed peppers to the middle of the oven and broil until feta melts, 5-6 min.